PaulKinlan/paul.kinlan.me/content/2026-07-01-introducing-ua-tracer.md

 ## How it works

-Every time a user agent loads `https://uatracer.com/`, the site mints a unique **trace id** and renders a page whose every asset (stylesheet, script, images, font, manifest) carries that id in its path:
+Every time a user agent loads `https://uatracer.com/`, the site mints a unique **trace id** *and* a per-request secret, and renders a page whose every asset (stylesheet, script, images, font, manifest) carries both in its path.
+The secret is private to that one page load, so only the agent that received the HTML can fetch the probe assets: no guessing, no replay by anyone else.

 ```
-/r/{id}/style.css     the real stylesheet
+/r/{id}/{secret}/style.css     the real stylesheet
-/r/{id}/main.js       the real script
+/r/{id}/{secret}/main.js       the real script
-/r/{id}/photo.png     a real PNG
+/r/{id}/{secret}/photo.png     a real PNG
-/r/{id}/font.woff2    a real woff2 font
+/r/{id}/{secret}/font.woff2    a real woff2 font
 ```

 Because the id is unique per page load, **every** later asset request can be tied back to the exact homepage hit and the user agent that made it.
 That much any server log can do.
-The interesting signal comes from what the assets *themselves* reference:
+The interesting signal comes from what the assets *themselves* reference (paths below drop the `{secret}` segment for readability):

 | Probe | Referenced from | Hitting it proves… |
 | --- | --- | --- |